What is the difference between a Class A vs a Class B CDL?

 We recruit students from 36 states – and cover the cost of lodging for trainees outside of our local training areas.
 We offer paid CDL training and paid OTR training as part of our federally recognized ELDT program.

 If you live east of the Mississippi River, and you meet our training requirements, we’ve got a program for you.
+Apply for a good-paying truck driving job today!

 How To Become A Driver